 Plating is a time based process and it can take a few days to reach the required thickness on the part.
 Although there are methods available to produce constant layer thickness, it should be borne in mind that in some component geometries ie. deep holes or undercuts, the depth of the plating will vary considerably.

-To obtain a quote for your plating requirements, please contact our Projects Team at firstname.lastname@example.org.
+To obtain a quote for your plastic plating requirements, please contact our Sales Team at firstname.lastname@example.org.